November 15, 2025 (7mo ago) — last updated May 10, 2026 (1mo ago)

 • Lightweight computation inputs

-Benefits include fewer heap allocations, improved cache locality, and less GC pressure in managed runtimes.
-Improved cache locality can yield large speedups in data-heavy loops because memory access patterns become much more CPU-friendly2.
+Benefits include fewer heap allocations, better cache locality, and lower GC pressure in managed runtimes.
+Those improvements often show up in data-heavy loops where memory access patterns matter most2.

-When to choose a class to model complex behaviour
+When to choose a class to model complex behavior

 Choose a class when an object has a stable identity, shared mutable state, or when you need inheritance or complex lifecycle management.
 Typical candidates: